News & Events

 What next?

-Since the pay gap still exists despite women’s strong negotiating skills, it’s time to stop blaming working women for not doing their part.
-The researchers behind the study call for an update on beliefs about gender and the propensity to negotiate for higher pay.
+Since the pay gap still exists and has recently widened, despite women’s strong negotiating skills, it’s time to stop blaming working women for not doing their part.
+The researchers behind the study call for an update on beliefs about gender and the tendencies to negotiate for higher pay.

 “It’s time for employers to take a clear look at how they pay people.
 Let’s be sure we fix the system and get over the idea of fixing the women.
 The women don’t need fixing,” says Kennedy.